Skip to main content

 Standard Sessions

 Browserless provides browser sessions that allow you to maintain state across multiple connections.
 This allows you to keep users logged in, preserve shopping cart contents, or maintain form data between script runs.
 Sessions are essential for building realistic automation workflows that mimic human behavior.
+Standard sessions are only supported with the Puppeteer library, as Playwright does not provide a way to disconnect from a browser without also clearing the browser context.

 With standard sessions, the browser instance will keep running until it's reconnected to, allowing you to maintain active state during temporary disconnections.
 Reconnecting to an existant session the standard way allows you to decide to persist a given session during execution, unlike the persisting state approach which requires premeditation.